-To support the CIP the police provided evidence of alcohol related crime in this area, such as assaults, anti-social behaviour, criminal damage and public order.
+The police provided evidence of alcohol related crime in this area to support the CIP, which related to a range of alcohol related crimes, such as assaults, anti-social behaviour, criminal damage and public order.
 This area is identified as a hot spot in Medway for these types of crime.

 The Chatham CIP area borders some of the most deprived areas in Medway.
-Both Chatham Central and Brompton ward and Fort Pitt ward have high levels of crime deprivation, as shown in the following graphics.
+Both Chatham Central and Brompton ward and Fort Pitt ward have high levels of crime deprivation, as shown in the graphics below.

 The Indices of Multiple Deprivation is a tool used to measure deprivation.
 There are seven domains of disadvantage including health and crime.
-8.6% of areas in Medway are within the top 10% of the most deprived areas in England, with Chatham Central and Brompton ward being the most deprived for crime, and Fort Pitt ward the 3rd most deprived in Medway.
+8.6% of areas in Medway are within the top 10% of the most deprived areas in England, with Chatham Central and Brompton ward being the most deprived for crime, and Fort Pitt ward being the 3rd most deprived in Medway.